fried-brain/fried-brain/README.md

     <img width="360" height="300" alt="Computer" src="computer.gif">
 </div>
 <br>
 <p> Hi!
-I am Advick, a middle school student who has fallen in love with programming.
+I am Aman, a middle school student who has fallen in love with programming.
 I ❤️ GUI Development, Robotics and Machine Learning.
-My passion is programming and my goal is to change the world using technology. <strong>My Website: <a href="https://www.advick.ml/">www.advick.ml</a></strong></p>
+My passion is programming and my goal is to change the world using technology. <strong>My Website: <a href="https://www.alone.godspray.repl.it/">www.fried-brain.code</a></strong></p>

 <!-- Skills -->
 <h2>Skills</h2>